Who can get custody?

 The law allows for a grandparent, great-grandparent, or sibling (known in the law as a “family member”) to file for visitation in certain circumstances.

-Second, any grandparent, great-grandparent, or sibling can file to intervene in any case that is already in court involving:
+A grandparent, great-grandparent, or sibling can file to intervene in any case that is already in court involving:

 - the issue of custody or visitation rights of the child in question;